Immigration Statistics by Country: Eye-Opening Numbers for 2023

 EU Immigration Statistics By Country

 This statistic on immigration means at least 5.3% of people in the EU are considered immigrants.
 The largest share of EU nationals that chose to live in a country other than their own comes from Romania at three million.
-Next, there’s Poland with 1.5 million people in the rest of the EU, and Italy is the third most frequent country of origin.
+Next, there’s Poland with 1.5 million people in the rest of the EU, and Italy is in third place, with very close to 1.5 million.

 (Eurostat)